Riding Mountain National Park Red Chairs

 Take a moment, take a seat and take it in

-Parks Canada placed seven sets of red Adirondack chairs in quiet and scenic locations throughout Jasper National Park for visitors to enjoy the exquisite mountain and lakeside vistas.
+Looking for that special place where all your worries melt away?
+In July 2015, Riding Mountain placed 8 sets of red Adirondack chairs at enchanting, scenic locations throughout the park for visitors to discover and take in exquisite surroundings and lakeside vistas.
+Some chairs are easy to find, and other require more of an adventure!
 Each location shares a great story about the landscape and history.

-Where are the Red Chairs in Jasper National Park?
+Where are the Red Chairs in Riding Mountain National Park?

 The Red Chairs are for you to discover.
 While some chairs are easy to find, others require more of an adventure.